NickKarpowicz/LightwaveExplorer/README.md

   - [Dlib](http://dlib.net/): This library is the basis of the optimization routines.
 I make use of the global optimization functions for the fitting/optimization modes.
 The library is [available on Github](https://github.com/davisking/dlib), and their excellent documentation and further information is on the [main project website](http://dlib.net/).
   - [PocketFFT](https://gitlab.mpcdf.mpg.de/mtr/pocketfft/-/tree/cpp) - this is what is used for the CPU-based Fourier transforms.
 It's a nice, fast, header-only library, and I strongly recommend it for C++ programs!
   - [miniz](https://github.com/richgel999/miniz): Nice and easy to use C library for making/reading .zip archives.

   ---
+  ### Code signing

+The windows releases are now signed thanks to [SignPath.io](https://signpath.io), with a certificate provided by [SignPath Foundation](https://signpath.org)!
+This means that they should no longer pop up a warning the first time you run them, and you can have some confidence in the provenance of the binary you are using.

+  ---